StraboSpot/strabo-mobile/README.md

 ### Tested Environment - Platforms

     Installed platforms:
-    android 7.1.2
+      android 8.1.0
+      browser 5.0.4
     Available platforms:
-    browser ~5.0.1
+      electron ^1.0.0
-    ios ~4.5.4
+      ios ^5.0.0
-    osx ~4.0.1
+      osx ^5.0.0
-    windows ~6.0.0
+      windows ^7.0.0

 *Notes:*
 - This list can be generated with `ionic cordova platform list`.

 ### Versioning

-When updates to the app are made, edit the version number of the app in the following 5 files:
+When updates to the app are made, edit the version number of the app in the following 6 files:
 - `www/app/about/about-directive.html`
 - `www/app/login/login.html`
 - `config.xml`
 - `config.ionic.xml`
 - `package.json`
+- `package-lock.json`

 ## Running/Testing the Standalone App